10 Gritty TV Shows Like Black Sails You Have to See

 3. The Tudors

-While it looks gorgeous and has strong acting, there is no denying that this show tampers a lot with historical accuracy.
+While it looks gorgeous and has strong acting, there is no denying that this series tampers a lot with historical accuracy.
 You don’t need to be a history buff to know that some events have been altered just for the sake of making the series spicier and more appealing to a broader audience.

 While The Tudors is far from a perfect show, it does offer some gritty drama.
 All things considered, the historical accuracy is my only real gripe.
 Over the course of four seasons, I grew invested in the characters.
 I loved some while I loathed others.
 I wholeheartedly recommend that you give this series a chance.